lfex/ltest/README.rst

       (is-equal 2 (+ 1 1)))

-lunit is working towards full test coverage; while not there yet, the unit tests for lunit itself provide the best examples of usage.
+ltest is working towards full test coverage; while not there yet, the unit tests for ltest itself provide the best examples of usage.

 Running Your Tests